Just so FRUSTRATING!! Cutting tall heavy grass, especially if it’s wet, will keep you busy clearing the chute all day.

 If you like bagging – You need a lift blade.

-A true Mulching blade is designed to cut grass, circulate it around the deck cutting it several more times and dropping it back onto lawn as fine clippings.
+A true Mulching blade is designed to cut grass, circulate it around the deck cutting it several more times, and dropping it back onto the lawn as fine clippings.

 You’ll know a mulching blade when you see it, the leading edge isn’t straight, it curves up and down.
 This results in several cuts to the same grass blade but at different heights – fine clippings.

 If you’re not interested in mulching, then remove the mulching blade and fit a lift blade.
 It will always bag better than any hybrid mulching blade.

 A true Mulching blade is not designed to collect.
 That got engineers thinking – Meet the hybrid mulching blade or 3 in 1.
 It attempts to do it all, mulch, bag, discharge, however, we all know it can’t be excellent at everything, and it isn’t.

 Mulching has become quite popular, and manufacturers have responded by making a blade that tries to do it all but doesn’t quite succeed.

 Check out the blade replacing video here and if you need new blades check out the Amazon link below.Amazon Lawnmower Blade

 Engine Performance Problems

 It’s also worth considering, if the throttle is set correctly, it should be set to fast/run when cutting.
 Is the engine running as it should?
 If the engine power is reduced the mower may still cut well but will be less efficient at collecting.